ctglab/ReViewCNV/README.md

 ##### To run the Docker use:

-_sudo docker run --name reviewcnv  -p 6868:6868 reviewcnv Rscript ReViewCNV.R_
+_sudo docker run --name reviewcnv  -p 6868:6868 reviewcnv_

 <br/>